Email Signature Best Practices for Remote Working

 According to a FlexJobs report, remote working has grown by more than 159% since 2005.
+Recent study data shows a 59% increase in remote work from 2020 to 2023.
 This growth can be attributed to advancements in technology, improvement in internet connectivity, and availability of various communication services.
 Today, at least 50% of millennials prefer working as freelancers to enjoy the perks of working remotely and on their own terms.

 Undoubtedly, the rise of remote working has changed how people conduct business, especially when it comes to communication.

 Table of Contents